leafo/moonscript-site/index.md

 ## About

-The syntax of MoonScript has been heavily inspired by syntax [CoffeeScript](http://jashkenas.github.com/coffee-script/).
+The syntax of MoonScript has been heavily inspired by the syntax of [CoffeeScript](http://jashkenas.github.com/coffee-script/).

 MoonScript would not have been possible without the excellent tool